-After validating the reliability of COCONUT with the decomposed energy equation by comparing its simulation results with those from the traditional full energy equation in a quasi-steady-state coronal simulation of a solar minimum CR, we further extended the comparison to a CR during the rising phase of solar activity, characterized by stronger and more complex magnetic fields, with the field near solar surface reaching up to 40 Gauss.
-Fig.~\ref{localdiffCR2248} shows that the MNL is consistent between the simulations using the decomposed and full energy equations, with only minor deviations around the ``U"-shaped segment between $320^{\circ}$ and $360^{\circ}$ in longitude.
-In addition, the simulated high-density, low-speed (HDLS) regions are mainly concentrated around the MNL, indicating that the simulated HDLS streamers coincide with the current sheets \citep{Wang_2007,Decraemer_2019}.
+After validating the reliability of COCONUT with the decomposed energy equation by comparing its simulation results with those from the traditional full energy equation in a quasi-steady-state coronal simulation of a solar minimum CR, we further extended the comparison to a CR during the rising phase of solar activity, characterized by stronger and more complex magnetic fields, with the field near active region in the low corona reaching up to 40 Gauss.
+Figure~\ref{localdiffCR2248} shows that the MNL is consistent between the simulations using the decomposed and full energy equations, with only minor deviations around the ``U"-shaped segment between $320^{\circ}$ and $360^{\circ}$ in longitude.
+In addition, the simulated high-density, low-speed (HDLS) regions are mainly concentrated around the MNL, indicating that the simulated HDLS streams coincide with the current sheets \citep{Wang_2007,Decraemer_2019}.
 The relative differences in radial velocity ($\rm RD_{V_r}$) and plasma density ($\rm RD_{\rho}$) at 0.1 AU range from $-0.55\%$ to $28.65\%$ and from $-41.38\%$ to $3.94\%$, respectively.
+At 3~$R_s$, $\rm RD_{V_r}$ and $\rm RD_{\rho}$ range from $-10.37\%$ to $44.27\%$ and from $-43.33\%$ to $1.82\%$, respectively.
 Moreover, $\left|\rm RD_{V_r}\right|$ and $\rm RD_{\rho}$ remain below $10\%$ and $15\%$ in most regions, while areas with $\rm RD_{V_r}>10\%$ or $\rm RD_{\rho}<-15\%$ are mainly concentrated near the ``U"-shaped segment of the MNL.

 Furthermore, we list the average relative differences in the solution variables between the results obtained using the decomposed and full energy equations in Table \ref{QSSVSTE}, denoted as ${\rm RD}_{{\rm ave},\chi}$: